 The WAV Pad

-The WAV Pad is different from the other three, as it offers more playability options.
+The WAV Pad is different from the other three, as it offers more playability options with a click track.
 You can import up to 12-user playback tracks.

-Roland built it to play two different tracks at the same time, though it does not have a metronome.
+They built it to play two different click track at the same time, though it does not have a metronome.
 This feature means you upload any click file track.
-Also, Roland states there are more than 360 stereo storage minutes.

 This unit can serve as an electronic drum.
 It even features layering functionality that allows you to produce different sounds when you hit with varying velocity.

-The Roland Octapad SPD-1 comes with excellently playable pads, especially when you use drumsticks.
-It is USB connectivity, which allows you to upload tunes in the WAV PAD mode.
+The Octapad-1 comes with excellently playable pads, especially when you use drumsticks.
+It is via USB connectivity, which allows you to upload tunes in the WAV PAD mode.
+Just Via USB connection, you can transfer all the data through USB.

 Hence, it can be a great solution for hybridization.
 But I cannot recommend it for those looking put aside laptop use in a live setup.